 Return On Investment: this article explains Return On Investment or ROI in a practical way.
 Next to what it is (definition and benefits), this article also highlights Return on Investment (ROI) vs Internal Rate of Return (IRR), teh Analysis models, the Return On Investment formula, a calculation example, ROI in real estate, the disadvantage and drawbacks and pitfalls as a tool.
 After reading you will understand the basics of this powerful financial calculation tool.
 Enjoy reading!

 What is Return on investment (ROI)?

 Running a business and making investments are inextricably linked with one another.
 Running a business includes making continuous (re)investments and taking acceptable risks the purpose of which is to generate turnover and making a profit.

 Return On Investment or ROI is used to indicate the ratio between the return that is realized and the money that is invested.

 Prior to the question whether an investment should be made and whether this investment is the right investment, some questions should be asked, but even then the outcome depends on the questions asked and their mutual importance or interrelationship.
-Examples of possible questions:

 - To what extent is the investment effective, and does the organization get value for money?

 - What are the possible opportunity costs, if any?

 - To what extent is the investment efficient; can we get more and better things with the same money?

 - Is the investment justified; does this yield enough profit for our target group (in the case of a company for instance the owners, shareholders; in the case of a government institution for instance the citizens, the government itself)?